pattonsgirl/CEG3120/Projects/Project4/README.md

 ## Part 3 - Diagramming

-Include a diagram (or diagrams) of the continuous integration process as used in this project.
-A good diagram will label tools used and how things connect.
+Include a diagram (or diagrams) of the continuous integration process configured in this project.
+It should (at minimum) address how the developer changing code results in a new image available in a DockerHub repository.

 ### Documentation

 In `README-CI.md`, add to the top of the document the following details:

-- Continuous Integration Project Overview
+1. Continuous Integration Project Overview
-  - what are you doing
-  - why are you doing it
+    - What is the goal of this project
-  - what tools are used in this project
+    - What tools are used in this project and what are their roles
-  - diagram of project workflow
+    - Diagram of project
+    - [If applicable] What is **not working** in this project
+2. Resources Section
+    - Note: this can be at document top, scattered within document as resources were used, or placed at bottom
+    - Add resources used in the project by link.
+If generative AI was used, state which platform and what prompts were given.

 ### Resources